Our staff and students are the RVC’s ambassadors and champions. They work throughout our communities in both Hertfordshire and London.

 The RVC’s working farm covers over 200 hectares of Hertfordshire countryside and has been an essential part of the RVC’s activities for over 50 years.

 Our farm teams work closely with our students and the local community.
-The farm team host meetings and advise local landowners and farmers clubs, sell produce to the local residents and host school visits and the annual Open Farm Sunday event where the local community are invited to come and learn about all of the activities on a working farm including the life of a dairy cow
+The farm team host meetings and advise local landowners and farmers clubs, sell produce to the local residents including free range eggs from our own hens, local honey, alpaca fleece and beautiful greetings cards (drawn by a member of staff!)
+We host annual Open Farm Sunday event where the local community are invited to come and learn about all of the activities on a working farm including the life of a dairy cow

 Did you know we produce between 18,000-19,000 litres of milk at the farm every week?
 Now that is a lot of milk our cows are busy producing!